Cold Brew vs Iced Coffee

 Iced Coffee vs Cold Brew Coffee

 What if one day you are in a café to spend some time relaxing when upon ordering, the barista asked you if you want an iced coffee or a cold brew coffee?
 You’d be like “What the heck!
 Aren’t they just the same?”.
 Well, they are not the same.
-But, don’t you stress for we are here to shake the ice and unfreeze their differences just for you!
+But, don’t you worry for we are here to shake the ice and unfreeze their differences just for you!

 What then are the differences?